labscript-suite/labscript-suite/docs/source/installation/regular-pypi.rst

     (.venv) C:\labscript-suite> pip install PyQt5

-5. Create a profile directory in your home directory (the new location of user data, see :doc:`/changes`):
+5. Create a profile directory in your home directory (the location of user data; see :doc:`/changes`):

   .. code-block:: console